scrxped/crawler-3/README.md

     // The number of concurrent requests.
 Defaut is 10.
     'concurrency' => 10,

+    // The maximum depth that will be allowed to crawl (Mininum 1, unlimited if not set).
+    'depth' => 1,

     // The path to local file where the progress will be stored.
 Use "memory" to store the progress in memory (default behavior).
     // The crawler uses Sqlite database to store the progress.